6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Meaux Cathedral

 Begun in the late 12th century, Meaux Cathedral was actually never finished!
 Take 45 minutes to appreciate the flamboyant Gothic architecture.
-Along with the gargoyles and traceries pay special attention to the 15th century rose window, and 16th century stained glass windows, magnificent 12th century organ.
+Along with the gargoyles and traceries, pay special attention to the 15th-century rose window, and 16th century stained glass windows, and magnificent 12th-century organ.

 Moet et Chandon Champagne Cellars